devanshucodes/eth-global2025/README.md

 ### Common Issues

-1. **Claude API Error**: Make sure your API key is correct and has credits
+1. **ASI:One API Error**: Make sure your API key is correct and has credits
 2. **Database Error**: Run `node database/setup.js` to initialize
 3. **Port Conflicts**: Change PORT in .env file
 4. **CORS Issues**: Make sure backend is running on port 5000